Peter Coyote: Early life

 Coyote was born Robert Peter Cohon on October 10, 1941, in New York City, the son of Ruth (née Fidler) and Morris Cohon, an investment banker.
 His father was of Sephardic Jewish descent and his mother came from a working-class Ashkenazi Jewish family.
 Her father, trained as a rabbi in Russia, escaped being drafted into the Imperial Russian Army, and eventually ran a small candy store in the Bronx.
 Coyote "was raised in a highly intellectual, cultural but unreligious family", involved in left-wing politics.
-He grew up in Englewood, New Jersey and graduated from Dwight Morrow High School there in 1960.
+He grew up in Englewood, New Jersey, and graduated from Dwight Morrow High School there in 1959.
 Coyote later said that he was "half black and half white inside" due to the strong influence of Susie Nelson, his family's African-American housekeeper.
 Coyote is the maternal uncle of librarian Jessamyn West.

-While a student at Grinnell College in 1961, Coyote was one of the organizers of a group of twelve students who traveled to Washington, D.C. during the Cuban Missile Crisis supporting President John F. Kennedy's "peace race".
+While a student at Grinnell College, Iowa, in 1961, Coyote was one of the organizers of a group of twelve students who traveled to Washington, D.C. during the Cuban Missile Crisis supporting President John F. Kennedy's "peace race".
 Kennedy invited the group into the White House, the first time protesters had ever been so recognized, and they met for several hours with McGeorge Bundy.
 The group received wide press coverage.
 They mimeographed the resulting headlines and sent them to every college in the United States.
 He was also in a band called the Kittatinny Mountain Boys.

-Upon graduation from Grinnell with a BA in English literature in 1964, he moved to the West Coast, despite having been accepted at the Iowa Writers' Workshop, and commenced working toward a master's degree in creative writing at San Francisco State University.
+Upon graduation from Grinnell with a Bachelor of Arts in English literature in 1964, he moved to the West Coast, despite having been accepted at the Iowa Writers' Workshop, and commenced working toward a master's degree in creative writing at San Francisco State University.

 Name change

-While still at Grinnell, Coyote ingested peyote and had a profound experience with 'something' he recognized as an animal spirit.
-At the next dawn he 'came to' in a cornfield dotted with paw-prints.
+While still at Grinnell, Coyote ingested peyote and had a profound experience with something he recognized as an animal spirit.
+At the next dawn he came to in a cornfield dotted with paw-prints.
 A few years later, he came across Coyote's Journal, a poetry magazine, and recognized its logo as the same paw-prints he had seen during his peyote experience.
 After meeting Rolling Thunder (John Pope), a purported Paiute-Shoshone shaman, who informed him that there were two ways to regard what he had experienced.
-"You could consider it a hallucination," he said, " and you'll just remain a white man and be ok.
+"You could consider it a hallucination", he said, "and you'll just remain a white man and be ok.
 Or, you could consider that the Universe opened itself to you, and if you consider it deeply enough, you might become a human being."
-Peter considered what he had been saying for several months, and then changed his name to Coyote, as the first step towards understanding its significance.
+Peter considered what he had been saying for several months, and then changed his last name to Coyote, the first step toward understanding its significance.
 The immediate, unanticipated consequence, was that no one, not even Peter knew who Peter Coyote was, and he was liberated from his personal history.
-From that point on, he never knew "where the rabbit would break from the brush."
+From that point on, he never knew "where the rabbit would break from the brush".